GamesOfSummer/book_of_knowledge/Javascript/virtual_dom.md

 THe DOM can get huge.
 In this day and age, with all the images and fast internet it can get really huge really fast.

-A really good answer why the virtual DOM is awesome is it provides a diff against the real DOM, so making updates is fastter.
-That's a great anwser right there.
+A really good answer why the virtual DOM is awesome is it provides a diff against the real DOM, so making updates is faster.
+That's a great answer right there.